younginnovations/younginnovations.github.io/careers.md

             <div class="right-floated">
                 <div>
                     <h3 class="career-explore__moment-title">Welcome to the family!</h3>
-                                    <p>We are a moderately sized tech enthusiastic group of people who love what we do.
-Each day comes with new and important challenges, which excite us to be better, everyday!
-Add invigorating lunch conversations, guitar jamming sessions, competitive rounds of table tennis and laughter, and we have a normal workday at YoungInnovations. </p>
+                                    <p>We are a close-knit group of tech-lovers who work closely together to produce high-quality products we can take pride in.
+                                       Each day at the office comes with new and important challenges which push us to think outside the box, improve our skills and learn continuously.
+Add invigorating lunch conversations, guitar jamming sessions, competitive rounds of table tennis and laughter, and you’re starting to get the idea of what a normal day looks like at YoungInnovations. </p>
                 </div>
             </div>
         </div>